drnkwati/org-jsonapi-php/README.md

 [Latest Specification (v1.0)] https://jsonapi.org/format/1.0/
 ### Installation

-This package requires PHP 7.0 or higher
+This package requires PHP 7.0 or higher.

 In an existing project folder, at command line type:

 ```